Virginia SOL Test Prep

 Other Virginia Standardized Tests

 Virginia uses a balanced range of assessments to promote learning for all students.
 The Virginia Alternate Assessment Program (VAAP) is designed to measure the progress of students with severe cognitive disabilities.
 Students with disabilities who do not qualify for the VAAP, but cannot demonstrate proficiency even with accommodations, take the Virginia Grade Level Alternative Assessment (VGLA).
 Students capable of demonstrating proficiency, but who need special accommodations to access the SOL tests, participate in the Virginia Substitute Evaluation Program (VSEP).
-Students with Limited English Proficiency (LEP) take the take the ACCESS for ELLs® tests, which measure progress in English language acquisition.
+Students with Limited English Proficiency (LEP) take the ACCESS for ELLs® tests, which measure progress in English language acquisition.